 A New England native, Torry now calls WNC his home.
 He has lived in Asheville since 2001.
 With a degree in Adventure Education from Prescott College, he has been involved in traditional and therapeutic guiding roles.
 Regardless of who he works with he understands the transformative power that a wilderness experience offers.
-As a member of the Admissions team he offers hope and support to young adults suffering from the disease of addiction.
+As a member of the Admissions team, he offers hope and support to young adults suffering from the disease of addiction.
 Torry lives with his wife Hillary, and his two girls Autumn and Sophie.
-Yep, their awesome.
+Yep, they’re awesome.
 He finds serenity through a morning coffee, a trail ride in Pisgah, an awesome meal, or chilling with his wife binging on Netflix episodes.
 As a diehard Pats, Sox, and Celtics fan he’ll be sure to remind you how wicked awesome his teams are, should you have forgotten.

 Katie Bidwell, CSAC-I

 Senior Admissions Counselor

 Katie was born in Atlanta, Georgia.
 She loves the outdoors and enjoys Georgia Football.
 She graduated from the University of Georgia with a degree in Biology.
 Katie is currently working towards getting her master’s degree in social work.

 Having had her own struggles with addiction, Katie moved to Asheville for recovery, and has been sober since August 30, 2014.
 Treatment centers have played a vital role, and she is grateful for the experience, understanding the importance of asking for help and reaching out.

 Katie has several years of experience working with clients in all phases of recovery.
 She has worked in direct care and now she is a part of the admissions team.
 Katie believes in recovery and her passion is helping families and their loved ones find support during difficult times.
 Recovery has brought happiness to Katie’s life and she wants to use her experience to help others find peace and serenity.